TechFox-Innovations/CLCTool/README.md

 ## Introduction

-Welcome to CLCTool, a very powerful and customizable Linux configuration tool designed for flexible system setup and deployment.
+Welcome to CLCTool, a powerful and customizable Linux configuration tool designed for flexible system setup and deployment.

 ### Features